esfoobar/flaskbook/README.md

-# Step 23
+# Step 24

-## Profile page enhancements
+## Reusable follow button
-    - Display the profile image of the user
+    - Refactor the follow button on user's main profile as a macro
-        - Add a method on the model if no image
-    - Display the first five friends on the sidebar
-    - Display an all friends paginated page where you can follow users
+    - Send rel requests back to referer
+    - Send email to user to notify him of friend request